 Animals like dolphins and fish (and even elephant seals in San Simeon) are frequently seen living in their natural environments in these areas, too—a good reminder to all that that’s where they belong, not at SeaWorld or on plates.

 Just an hour or so north of Los Angeles, Ventura is chock-full of beaches and breweries.
-Recent arrivals with a plethora of plant-based options such as Harvest Cafe and Caribbean Haven have invigorated the local vegan scene, which includes longtime favorites like Norte-Sur Mexican Grill.
+Recent arrival Fatty Vegan has invigorated the local vegan scene—with sandwiches, hot dogs, tacos, and a champagne brunch on Sundays—along with other spots that have a plethora of plant-based options such as Harvest Cafe, Caribbean Haven, and longtime favorite Norte-Sur Mexican Grill.

 Harvest’s mission is “to serve the healthiest possible cuisine from local, sustainable, and environmentally conscious sources.”
 Its rotating daily specials board often boasts plates like cashew cheese enchiladas, Buddha bowls, and vegan mac and cheese, while the mainstay menu includes savory waffles and smoothie bowls.